 - Kyleena uses slightly less hormones than Mirena, but you can leave it in just as long.
 Because of the lower hormone levels, you tend to maintain your menstrual cycle.

-- Liletta delivers nearly the same amount of hormones as Mirena, but with a cheaper price tag.
-The reason is that it’s intended to be used for only three years.
+- Liletta delivers nearly the same amount of hormones as Mirena, but with a lower price tag.
+It is intended to be used for only three years.

 - Skyla releases the least amount of daily hormones and is slightly smaller in size.
 Your menstrual cycle is more likely to be maintained.
 Like Liletta, Skyla IUDs need to be replaced in three years.

-If you’ve been diagnosed with polycystic ovarian syndrome (PCOS), a hormonal IUD may ease your symptoms.
-If, however, you have a sexually transmitted disease, may be pregnant already or have an infection or cancer in any of your reproductive organs, you can’t get an IUD.
+If you have been diagnosed with polycystic ovarian syndrome (PCOS), a hormonal IUD may ease your symptoms.
+If, however, you have a sexually transmitted disease, may be pregnant already or have an infection or cancer in any of your reproductive organs, an IUD is not recommended.

 Why You May Choose to Get an IUD

 When you’re considering an IUD vs. the pill, there are IUD pros and cons, such as: